 6 Signs Your Home Needs a Fresh Coat of Paint

-Your home’s exterior is the first thing that guests or potential buyers see when looking at your house.
+Your home’s exterior is the first thing guests or potential buyers see when looking at your house.
 What’s more – it’s the first thing you see when you come home every day.
 Does it make you as happy as it once did?
 We often underestimate the power of paint.
-Adding a brand new coat of paint can make a house look rejuvenated.
+Adding a fresh coat of paint can make a house look rejuvenated.
 But it’s not just design aesthetics you should be concerned with.
 There are other benefits to painting your home’s exterior too!

 You may not be sure if your home needs to be painted.
 Here are six signs that will tell you if it’s time to call CertaPro Painters® for an estimate